zubinchopra/portaldocs/portal-sdk/generated/portalfx-extensions-hosting-service-overview.md

    * Use safe deployment practices

-   * Distribute the extension to all data centers in various geographical locations
+   * [Geodistributes](portalfx-extensions-hosting-service-glossary.md) the extension to all data centers

    * CDN configured